Vauxhall Corsa Common Problems and Solutions

 Problem:

-You will become aware of issues with the timing chain tensioner if you hear an odd tapping noise coming from the engine.
-This failure is caused by the tensioner becoming loose, which results in a lack of tension on the chain and causes it to rattle.
-Check out the video below to see if this sounds like your issue:
+You will notice problems with the timing chain tensioner if you hear a strange tapping noise from the engine.
+This issue occurs when the tensioner becomes loose, leading to insufficient tension on the chain and causing it to rattle.
+Watch the video below to see if this matches your problem.

 Solution:

-This is a difficult job to fix and can be extremely expensive in terms of labour.
-Either put up with it, or be willing to spend a fortune replacing the chain and tensioners.
-You can buy timing chains and tensioners from us.
+This is a challenging job to repair and can be very costly in labour.
+You can either tolerate it or be prepared to spend a lot on replacing the chain and tensioners.
+We sell timing chains and tensioners.

 Difficulty level